ichiche/Azure-VNet-Diagram/README.md

 ### Color

-- Green (Both VPN and ER Gateway exist, with/without peer)
+- Green (ER and VPN Gateway coexist, with/without peer)
 - Purple (ER Gateway exist, with/without peer)
 - Blue (VPN Gateway exist, with/without peer)
 - White (No Gateway, but peered to other VNet)